An environments as a service platform that achieves real-time release velocity for every change.

 With Roost engineers no longer need to wait in line for a staging site in order to validate code changes.

-Instead, developers can focus on writing code because infrastructure is handled transparently.
+Instead, they can focus on writing code because environments and testing are handled automatically and transparently.

-These states can be certified as production ready or can be used for rollback if necessary.
+These states can be merged to production or used for rollback if necessary.

 Develop with Live Services

-Roost makes it easy for developers to test live services and code in a production-ready environment.
+Roost makes it easy for developers to test with live services a pre-production environment.

 Developers get feedback from stakeholders automatically and continuously and can work on multiple features at the same time.

 Avoid running environments 24/7 by scheduling length of deployment time since environments are created only when needed and automatically destroyed when PR is merged to production.

 Quickly and easily build error-free containers with the Roost drag and drop feature.